Revision 23-2; April 28, 2023

 How do I get a copy of my case file?

 A copy of the documents used to make the decision on the issue on appeal will be sent to you before the hearing.
-To obtain a copy of your entire case file, you may contact your caseworker, your caseworker’s supervisor, the ombudsman’s office or the hearings officer.
+To obtain a copy of your entire case file, contact your caseworker, your caseworker’s supervisor, the Office of the Ombudsman or the hearings officer.

 Are program staff allowed to work on any new actions while an appeal is pending?